 - Reports wages quarterly and pays taxes annually.

-- Pays household wages of $20,000 or less annually and elects to be an annual Household Employer.
+- Pays household wages of $20,000 or less annually and chooses to be an annual household employer.

 - Reports wages quarterly and pays taxes quarterly.

-- Pays household wages that exceed $20,000 annually or pays household wages of $20,000 or less annually and does not elect to be an annual Household Employer.
+- Pays household wages that exceed $20,000 annually or pays household wages of $20,000 or less annually, and does not choose to be an annual household employer.